jkschin/al-folio/_pages/about.md

 social: true # includes social icons at the bottom of the page
 ---

-I am a PhD student at MIT.
+I am a Year 3 PhD student at MIT.
 My research interests are in applying machine learning to routing problems.
 Previously, I worked at Palantir as a software engineer.
 I have experience with large scale data integration and analysis and machine learning.